-All but a sparse few of the original historic Technic sets are vehicles, some of which aim to replicate real-world hardware, some of which are fictional, and some are even concepts developed with actual vehicle manufacturers.
+All but a few of the original historic Technic sets are vehicles, some of which aim to replicate real-world hardware, some of which are fictional, and some are concepts developed with actual vehicle manufacturers.

 More expensive sets will tend to include some level of motorisation - and things have moved on from the motors of older sets.
 The latest Lego Technic set upgrade is the Smart Hub, which interacts with Lego's Control+ app via Bluetooth to control motors of different sizes; buying a motorised Lego Technic set will often net you those parts for less than you'd pay for them alone.
-You get a great Lego Technic build to boot.
+You also get a great Lego Technic build to boot.

 Cheaper sets may offer some level of self-propulsion in the form of a pull-back-and-go block.
-Lower-cost packages are often 2-in-1 Lego Technic sets, too, offered with a second set of build instructions for a second build option, and a chance to enjoy building something multiple times.
+Lower-cost packages are often 2-in-1 Lego Technic sets, offered with a second set of build instructions for a second build option, and a chance to enjoy building something multiple times.

 Best Lego Technic sets: the list